AllenAJ/Nad-Runner/codebase.md

         }
     } catch (error) {
         console.error('Error verifying network:', error);
         throw new Error('Failed to verify network switch.
-Please ensure you are on the Monad network.');
+Please ensure you are on the Monad Testnet.');
     }
 }

+// Export the network switch function export { switchToMonadNetwork };

 export const getContract = async (provider: any) => {
     if (!provider) throw new Error("No provider available");